solelena/PSReliP/psrelip_pipeline/README.md

 ## PSReliP pipeline
+**PSReliP pipeline folder containing all necessary files for executing the pipeline**<br>
-***PSReliP pipeline folder containing shell scripts, the configuration file, Perl programs, and Shiny app.R files***
+  The PSReliP pipeline folder contains the shell scripts (pre_analysis_first_script.sh, analysis_second_script.sh), the pipeline configuration file (psrelip.config), as well as Perl programs and Shiny app.R files inside the program_files folder.
+### The pipeline configuration file
-### List of parameters used in the pipeline configuration file
+#### List of parameters used in the PSReliP pipeline
 | Parameters | Parameters description | Details | Possible values of parameters | Default values in the pipeline | Required/Optional/Ignored |
 | --- | --- | --- | --- | --- | --- |
 | PLINK_HOME | Path to the PLINK executable files | Specify the full path to the executable of PLINK 1.9 (plink_linux_x86_64_20201019.zip<sup>a</sup>). | not empty string | there is no default value | required |